kachowska/kachowska.github.io/README.md

 2. Copy the generated `dist/` contents into this repository.
 3. Commit and push to the `main` branch.
 GitHub Pages will automatically serve the updated site at `https://kachowska.github.io`.

+### Sitemap

+Run `./update-sitemap.sh` after copying new build outputs into this repository to regenerate `sitemap.xml` with all article pages.
+The `robots.txt` file points to this sitemap so search engines can discover new pages.